mcorino/wxRuby3/README.md

-When asking a question, if something is not working as you expect, please provide a *minimal*, *runnable* sample of code that demonstrates the problem, and say what you expected to happen, and what actually happened.
-Please also provide basic details of your platform, Ruby, wxRuby and wxWidgets version, and make a reasonable effort to find answers in the archive and documentation before posting.
+When asking a question, if something is not working as you expect, please provide a *minimal*, *runnable* sample of code that demonstrates the problem, and describe clearly what you expected to happen and what actually happened.
+Please also provide basic details of your platform, Ruby, wxRuby and wxWidgets version, and make a reasonable effort to find answers in the archive, wiki and/or documentation before posting.
 People are mostly happy to help, but it's too much to expect them to guess what you're trying to do, or try and debug 1,000 lines of your application.
 Very important also; do not use offensive language and be **polite**.